Kotlin/kotlinx.serialization/docs/runtime_usage.md

 JSON format represented by `Json` class from `kotlinx.serialization.json` package.
 It is configurable via `JsonConfiguration` class, which has following parameters:

-* encodeDefaults - set this to false to omit writing optional properties if they are equal to theirs default values.
+* encodeDefaults - set this to false to omit writing optional properties if they are equal to their default values.
 * strictMode - Prohibits unknown keys when parsing JSON.
 Prohibits NaN and Infinity float values when serializing JSON.
 Enabled by default.
 * unquoted - means that all field names and other objects (where it's possible) would not be wrapped in quotes.
 Useful for debugging.
 * prettyPrint - classic pretty-printed multiline JSON.
 * indent - size of indent, applicable if parameter above is true.
 * useArrayPolymorphism – switches to writing polymorphic values in `[className, object]` format.
 Disabled by default.
-* classDiscriminator – name of the class descriptor property in polymorphic serialization
+* classDiscriminator – name of the class descriptor property in polymorphic serialization.

 It also has two pre-defined sets of parameters: `Default` and `Stable`.
 `Default` provides recommended and sane configuration, however, due to a library evolution,